Deep JWST spectroscopy of galaxies in a candidate ionized bubble at $z = 8.7$: probing reionization at pMpc scales with Ly$\alpha$ emission: Observations and Measurements

 After measuring systemic spectroscopic redshifts, $z_\text{sys}$, we search for \Lya{} emission lines in the four objects at $z \sim 8.7$.
 We visually identify \Lya{} in two objects (CEERS-1025 for the first time, and EGSY8p7), and place $3\sigma$ upper limits on the remaining two.
+All fluxes and EWs are reported in Table\ \ref{tab:line_properties}.
+For objects with \Lya, we numerically estimate uncertainties for line fluxes and EWs.
+We generate 1000 realizations of the G140H spectrum by perturbing the fluxes in each wavelength bin by the errors, assuming they are Gaussian and uncorrelated with neighboring pixels.
+We then measure the continuum around \Lya{} by stacking every wavelength pixel of the spectrum between rest-frame $1250 - 1300$\,\AA{} (ensuring that these wavelengths do not overlap the detector gap) for each of the 1000 realizations, which results in $\text{S/N} \gtrsim 2.5$ continuum measurements for each object.

-To measure \Lya{} fluxes for EGSY8p7 and CEERS-1025, we first generate 1000 realizations of the G140H spectrum by perturbing the fluxes in each wavelength bin by the errors, assuming they are Gaussian.
-Then, to measure the line flux of each realization, we directly integrate the spectrum from $\lambda = 1215.67 \times (1 + z_\text{sys})$\,AA{} to the first wavelength redward of $1215.67 \times (1 + z_\text{sys})$\,\AA{} that the observed spectrum becomes negative (resulting in $\Delta v \sim 400 - 600$\,km\,s$^{-1}$).
-We then take the mean and standard deviation of the integrated line fluxes of the perturbed spectra as the \Lya{} line flux and uncertainty.
-To measure the continuum, and therefore the EWs of \Lya, we stack every wavelength pixel of the spectrum between rest-frame $1250 - 1300$\,\AA{} (ensuring that these wavelengths do not overlap the detector gap) for each of the 1000 realizations of the spectrum, which results in $\text{S/N} \gtrsim 2.5$ continuum measurements for each object.
-We also test an alternative method of measuring EWs, where we match the NIRSpec spectra to the NIRCam photometry and measure the line flux, then measure the continuum from SED models of the NIRCam photometry (described in further detail in Section\ \ref{sec:z8p7_sample}), yields EWs that are consistent within errors with those that we find from our direct measurement.
-We again take the mean and standard deviation of the resulting distribution of \Lya{} EWs as the value and uncertainty.
-For objects without \Lya{} detections, we directly integrate the 1D error spectrum between $\Delta v = -1000$ and $+1000$\,km\,s$^{-1}$ relative to the systemic redshift, where the window is chosen to ensure that we capture the entire \Lya{} line profile expected at $z \gtrsim 6$ \citep[e.g.][]{Saxena2024_lya, Tang2024_z5_lya, Lin2024}.
-We then combine the integrated error spectrum with the stacked continuum measurement to place $3\sigma$ upper limits on the fluxes and EWs.
+To measure \Lya{} line fluxes, we subtract the stacked continuum measurement from the full spectrum, then directly integrate the continuum-subtracted spectrum, using an integration range from $\lambda = [1215.67 \times (1 + z_\text{sys})]$\,\AA{} to the first wavelength redward of $[1215.67 \times (1 + z_\text{sys})]$\,\AA{} where the observed spectrum becomes negative (resulting in $\Delta v \sim 400 - 600$\,km\,s$^{-1}$).
+We then take the median, 16$^\text{th}$, and 84$^\text{th}$ percentiles of the integrated line fluxes of the 1000 resampled spectra as the \Lya{} line flux and uncertainties.
+We adopt a similar method of direct integration to measure EWs, but now report the mean and standard deviation of the resulting distribution of \Lya{} EWs as the value and uncertainty, as symmetric errors are required for our later inference of the transmission of \Lya{} through the IGM (Section\ \ref{sec:lya_transmission}).
+Finally, we measure \Lya{} velocity offsets using the offset between the expected systemic wavelength of \Lya{}, and the wavelength of the spectral pixel with the peak flux of the line.